MMcintire96/python_TinderAPI/README.md

 # Tinder api -> Python-bindings

 This project contains python bindings for the unoffical tinder api.
 The tinder api is constantly changing and current libraries are not always up to date.
-This project is a mix of Pynder's style and Fbessez's endpoints/auth.work is currently in progress but is suitable for non-production projects.
+This project is a mix of Pynder's style and Fbessez's endpoints/auth.work is currently in progress, but suitable for non-production projects.

 ## Getting Started